 The Charity Team

-The team and I support the veterans from start to finish, and it’s such an incredible feeling when you get them through the system, fitted with their top of the range fully funded hearing aids.
-This makes a huge difference in veterans lives and their families.
+The team and I support the veterans from start to finish, and it’s such an incredible feeling when you get them through the system, fitted with their top-of- the-range, fully funded hearing aids.
+It makes a huge difference in the lives of veterans and their families.”

 The Board Of Trustees

 Steve Birdsall is currently the founder and chief executive of Gaist Solutions Limited, which provide technology and services to highways network operators around the world.

 Steve started his career as a junior soldier in 1982.
 After training as a junior leader at Bramcote Barracks in Warwickshire, Steve served his Army career with 45 Field Regiment, Royal Artillery.
 His first posting was to Hohne in West Germany before serving in the UK, Canada and Belize.
 Steve specialised in communications, artillery command systems and surveying, before leaving the Army as a lance bombardier in 1992.

 Steve left the army with an exemplary record to join a French land surveying company as a land surveyor working in the UK and Germany.
 Steve spent several years working with geophysics teams undertaking seismic surveys exploring for oil.

 Steve then took up a position as a navigator on board seismic survey ships working around the world exploring for offshore oil fields.
 Steve joined his first ship as a trainee and steadily worked his way up to eventually take command of his own vessel working in the Middle East, Africa, South Atlantic and Europe.